thomasa88/ParametricText/docs/parameters.rst

 .. [#] Note: The time of day is “unstable”.
 The time of day will be set a few seconds before the save time, when saving, and on the next change of text parameters, the time will jump to the correct save time.
+See also `Date Formatting`_ below.

 Parameter Formatting
 --------------------